Adjustable Gastric Band

 - Pneumonia/ chest infection

 Possible Long-Term Complications

-There are some possible long term surgical problems related to the device itself.
+There are some possible long-term surgical problems related to the gastric band itself:

 - The band can slip (move too high or too low on the stomach).

-- The band can erode (appear within the stomach cavity) and this can require the band to be removed.
+- The band can erode (push through the stomach wall into the stomach cavity).
 This complication occurs in up to 1% of cases and can require surgical removal of the band.

-- Gastric pouch dilatation, or oesophageal dilatation, above the band can occur as a result of over eating on a regular basis.
-This increase the volume of food that can be consumed in one meal.
-This can result in weight regain, and a revision procedure might be required to modify or improve the band position.
-When this is recurrent or persistent, the band may need to be removed.
+- Gastric pouch dilatation, or oesophageal dilatation, can occur above the band as a result of regular over-eating.
+This result in the band being ineffective as the volume of food you can tolerate comfortably increases, leading to weight gain.
+A second (revision) surgery may be required to modify or improve the band position.
+If dilatation is recurrent or persistent, the band may need to be removed.

 Most patients stay in hospital 3-5 days after their surgery to ensure the safety and effectiveness of the gastric band.
-After the procedure you will start on clear fluids only (water, black tea, broth, juices).
-These will need to be sipped slowly in small amounts.
+After the procedure your diet will consist of clear fluids (water, black tea, broth, juices).
+You will need to sip fluids slowly.
 Before going home you will have an x-ray to check the position of the band.
-You will then be able to have free fluids for the rest of your hospital stay.
-During the next 4 to 6 weeks, while your body heals, you will gradually increase the texture and volume of the food you take.
-Further information, including a dietary guidelines booklet, will be provided at your appointment with the dietitian.
+Once correct positioning is confirmed you will be able to drink fluids freely for the remainder of your hospital stay.
+During the next 4-6 weeks, while your body heals, you will gradually increase the consistency and volume of food you eat.
+Further information, including a healthy dietary guidelines booklet, will be provided at your appointment with the dietitian.

-The first post-operative clinic visit will be arranged about 1 to 3 weeks after surgery.
-At this appointment your wounds will be assessed, and any other issues will be discussed.
+Your first post-operative clinic visit will be arranged for 1-3 weeks after your surgery.
+At this appointment your surgical wounds will be assessed, and any other issues will be discussed.